Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 What is there to do in Lihue at night?

-There are plenty of things to do in Lihue at night; the most popular is attending a luau.
-There are several to choose from, but our favorites are the Smith Family Luau and Luau Kalamaku.
+There are plenty of things to do in Lihue at night.
+The most popular is attending a luau, like the Smith Family Luau or Luau Kalamaku.
 You can also listen to live music at many Lihue restaurants.
-Or you can catch a movie at the local theater.
 And watching the sunset from a beach is one of the best things to do in Lihue for free.

 What is Lihue known for?